 Coronavirus: Updates and FAQs

 The Courtauld is monitoring the outbreak of a new coronavirus (COVID-19), and is closely following the advice of Public Health England.
-The UK government has introduced coronavirus restrictions, otherwise known as a “lockdown”, which will last in its current form until at least 31 May 2020.

 Frequently Asked Questions

 Based on current evidence, typical symptoms of COVID-19:

 Generally, COVID-19 can cause more severe symptoms in people with weakened immune systems, older people, and those with long‐term conditions like diabetes, cancer and chronic lung disease.

 What should I do if I experience any of the symptoms?

 If you live alone and you have symptoms of coronavirus illness (COVID-19), however mild, stay at home for 10 days from when your symptoms started.